netxms/netxms-doc/admin/log-monitoring.rst

 Tag ``<event>`` defines event to be generated if current log record match to regular expression defined in ``<match>`` tag.
-Inside ``<event>`` tag you should specify event code to be generated (or event name if you configure server-side syslog parsing).
-If you wish to pass parts of log record text extracted with regular expression as event's parameters, you should specify correct number of parameters in ``params`` attribute.
+Inside ``<event>`` tag you should specify event name or event code to be generated.
+All matched capture groups will be given to the event as an event parameters.

 <context> Tag
 -------------

 Tag ``<context>`` defines activation or deactivation of contexts.
+This option can be used for multi line match.
+First line sets context and next generates event in case if context was set.
+Examples can be found further in :ref:`log_parser_examles` section.

 It has the following format:

 .. code-block:: xml